-Montenegro: Energy company EPCG, 6 months production report in 2014th5.
-September 2014. / SEE Energy News
+Montenegro: Energy company EPCG, 6 months production report in 2014th, SEE Energy News

 Only HPP “Perucica” fulfilled the production plan, while HPP “Piva” and TPP “Pljevlja”, due to objective circumstances, produced 50 GWh less than expected.
 Unfavorable hydrological conditions, as well as prolongation of TPP “Pljevlja” repair impact on the six-monthly production output.